aziznal/react_weight_tracker/README.md

 I made this app in order to get some practice using ***React***

-The code is messy, the project structure is all over the place, and I'm inconsistent in many sections of my program.

-Nevertheless, I have learned quite a bit on the very basics of React, including hooks, routing, `useState`, and `useEffect`.
+By creating this app, I learned the very basics of React, including hooks, routing, `useState`, and `useEffect`.

 ---
 ## Note